Harry Truman Pratt Sr.: Career

 He also attended Morgan State College in 1922.
 He headed the Summer School courses from 1924–1927.

 Pratt was an educator for 47 years in Baltimore City Public Schools.
 He is known as a being among the pioneer group of teachers who educated colored pupils in public schools since the Civil War.
 Pratt taught every grade from first through second year normal school.
 He served as the principal for numerous schools including Paul Lawrence Dunbar and Benjamin Banneker, to name a few.
 Pratt is credited with introducing the Alpha and Beta intelligence tests in colored schools.

+In addition to his work as an educator, Pratt was a skilled violinist, performing solos at events in Baltimore.